Methamphetamine: The Most Misunderstood Drug?

 So what is going on here?

-And also, some people get a really dry mouth from using meth, which could be bad because saliva helps protect your teeth from tooth decay.
+Well, Kate told me that meth can make you grind your teeth and also some people get a really dry mouth from using meth, which could be bad because saliva helps protect your teeth from tooth decay.

 But Kate, as well as some other researchers, have suggested that there could be a much simpler explanation for what's happening here, which is that when you get high a lot, you just might not take good care of your teeth.

+Here's Kate.
 Perhaps they're not brushing their teeth and flossing twice a day.

+Are you surprised by this?
 I mean, those are Occam's race.
+Sometimes the simplest answer is

 the most likely.